microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

 ![img](../assets/InlineEditability/IE3.PNG)

-5. When user has updated the value, Action.Submit or Action.Execute button such as "Save" which has  `disabledUnlessAssociatedInputsChange` property (https://github.com/microsoft/AdaptiveCards/issues/7103) will get enabled automatically.
+5. When user has updated the input field, Action.Submit or Action.Execute button such as "Save" which has  `disabledUnlessAssociatedInputsChange` property (https://github.com/microsoft/AdaptiveCards/issues/7103) will get enabled automatically.
 It will guide user to hit the button to commit the changes made on the card.

 ![img](../assets/InlineEditability/IE4.PNG)